 Please help to keep Tibet’s tradition alive in Lerab Ling.
 Your donation will preserve and maintain the temple, its sacred art and architecture, environment and infrastructure.

 At the moment, we have a strong team of almost 60 practising sangha members at Lerab Ling made up of the monastic community as well as specialized practitioners.
 They hold the full range of practices that we follow in Rigpa, from the Longchen Nyingtik tradition, from Lerab Lingpa, and practices from various other lineages.

 Vajrasattva Prayer Wheels at Lerab Ling

 Sponsoring one or more of the 65 prayer wheels that are being installed near to the Lerab Ling temple, each one containing several thousand mantras of Vajrasattva.
 Additionally, 3 very large prayer wheels are planned that will contain 100 million mantras of Vajrasattva and Vajrakilaya.

-Dharma protectors are emanations of the Buddha whose role is to protect the teachings and support practitioners to attain spiritual realizations.
-Each day these practices are performed by a small group of specially trained practitioners in a dedicated shrine of the Lerab Ling temple.
+Dharma Protectors are emanations of the Buddha whose role it is to protect the teachings and those who practise them and to support practitioners in attaining spiritual realisation.
+These practices are performed every day by a group of specially trained practitioners in a dedicated shrine room.
 Suggested offering €50.